 One Small Question

-Del-Ton’s ‘Evolution’ is an standard forged aluminum upper and lower receiver AR-15, but it comes from the factory with a lot of the snazzy components you would otherwise have to shell out a lot of extra Samoleans for.
-A quick rundown of its features sets it ahead of entry-level ARs: a mid-length gas system, a Samson modular free-float rail and flip-up iron sights, Magpul stock and grip furniture, a very nice two-stage trigger, an MPI-inspected bolt and a thin profile, chrome-lined 16-inch lightweight barrel with a low-profile gas block.
+Del-Ton’s Evolution is an standard forged-aluminum upper and lower receiver AR-15 rifle, but it comes from the factory with a lot of the snazzy components you would otherwise have to shell out a lot of extra Samoleans for.
+A quick rundown of its features sets it ahead of entry-level ARs: It has a mid-length gas system, a Samson modular free-float rail and iron folding sights, Magpul stock and MOE+ grip, a very nice two-stage trigger, an MPI-inspected bolt and a thin profile, chrome-lined 16-inch lightweight barrel with a low-profile gas block.

 If you hypothetically started with a $800 optics-ready M4 clone, the Samson Evolution-series rail alone would set you back $200 as an upgrade.
 Now you’ve spent $1000.

 The Samson irons (shown above) would ding you another $200, and then you’d need to throw in another C-note for the Magpul furniture and possibly another $50 if you wanted a two-stage trigger.